rmosolgo/graphql-ruby/guides/executing_queries.md

 # Executing Queries with `graphql-ruby`

-After you define your schema, you can evaluate queries with {GraphQL::Schema#execute}.
+After you define your schema, you can evaluate queries with `GraphQL::Schema#execute`.

 At the simplest, you can evaluate a query from string against a schema: